saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

 Pay attention to the fact that we're using GPG v2.1 in this tutorial.
 The newest version prefers better hash algorithms.

-Select the default RSA and RSA for both making signatures and encryption:
+Select the default `RSA and RSA` for making keys for both signing and encrypting:

 {% highlight bash %}
 Pleasese select what kind of key you want: